Hepatitis A is a highly contagious liver infection caused by the Hepatitis A virus (HAV).

 - Many people don’t have symptoms when they are first infected with Hepatitis C

-- A large proportion (about 8 in 10) of people who do get infected with Hepatitis C will go on to develop chronic Hepatitis C
+- A large proportion (about 8 in 10) of people who do get infected with Hepatitis C will go on to develop chronic Hep C

 - Most people who have chronic Hepatitis C don’t know they have it until they get sick years or decades later